Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 <a name ="cloudwatch"></a>
 # CloudWatch EC2:
+- CloudWatch is for performance monitoring
+- CloudTrail is for auditing
 - Default metrics available for EC2 instance: CPU related, Disk related, Network related, and Status check
 - Standard monitoring = 5 minutes
 - Detailed monitoring = 1 minute